DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Wed Oct 25
 - Review questions posed by community partners and existing data sources
-- Assign Build 3: Data Patterns for Partner Progress Reports TODO
--  Discuss your ideas in randomly assigned pairs, but each person must show their work to earn credit.
-- Finish your builds and submit by Fri Oct 27th 1pm
+- Assign Build 3: Explore Data Patterns for Partner Progress Reports.
+Work in randomly assigned pairs to discuss your ideas and data methods, but each person must label their work to earn credit.
+Before leaving class, insert links to your co-authored Google Docs, shared so that *anyone can comment*, and finish by **Fri Oct 27th 1pm**, worth 5 points

 ### Mon Oct 30
 - Before class: create a free account on [Github](https://github.com).
 Use a relatively short or simple username that you may wish to share professionally in the future.
 Note: New GitHub accounts may require 2-factor authentication.